California Golden Seals: The end and aftermath

-Legacy

-The current NHL team in the Bay Area, the San Jose Sharks, has a historical connection to the Seals.
-Years after the Barons-North Stars merger, the Gunds wanted to bring hockey back to the Bay Area.
-They asked the NHL for permission to move the North Stars there in the late 1980s, but the league was unwilling to abandon a traditional hockey market like the Twin Cities.
+In the late 1980s, the Gunds wanted to bring ice hockey back to the Bay Area and asked the NHL for permission to relocate the North Stars there.
+However, the league was unwilling to abandon a traditional ice hockey market like the Twin Cities.
 Meanwhile, a group led by former Hartford Whalers owner Howard Baldwin was pushing the NHL to bring a team to San Jose, where an arena was being built.
-Eventually, a compromise was struck whereby the Gunds would sell their share of the North Stars to Baldwin's group, with the Gunds receiving an expansion team in the Bay Area to begin play in the 1991–92 season.
+Eventually, a compromise was struck whereby the Gunds would sell their share of the North Stars to Baldwin's group, with the Gunds receiving an expansion team in the Bay Area to begin play in the 1991–92 season, which was named the San Jose Sharks.
 In return, the Sharks would have the rights to players from the North Stars and then participate with the North Stars as an equal partner in an expansion draft with the new franchise.
-On May 5, 1990, the Gunds officially sold their share of the North Stars to Baldwin and were awarded a new team in the Bay Area that eventually became the Sharks.
-Ironically, in their first two seasons in the league, the Sharks played their home games at the Cow Palace in Daly City (the same facility the NHL rejected as a home for the Seals in 1967) while their new permanent home arena in San Jose was being completed.
+On May 5, 1990, the Gunds officially sold their share of the North Stars to Baldwin and were awarded a new team in the Bay Area that became the Sharks.
+Coincidentally, in their first two seasons in the league, the Sharks played their home games at the Cow Palace in Daly City (the same facility the NHL rejected as a home for the Seals in 1967), while their new permanent home arena in San Jose was being completed.
+Norman Green then joined Baldwin's ownership group and eventually bought controlling interest in the North Stars.
+Citing poor attendance and a poor arena deal at the Met Center, Green was able to relocate the team to Dallas following the 1992–93 season as the Dallas Stars.

+Legacy

 Dennis Maruk was the last Seals player active in the NHL, retiring as a member of the North Stars in 1989.
 The last former Seals player in any league was George Pesut, who was active in Germany until 1994.

 Though no longer an active team, the Seals remained a popular subject, and are the subject of multiple works.
 In 2006, Brad Kurtzberg published the first book on the Seals franchise, Shorthanded: The Untold Story of the Seals: Hockey's Most Colorful Team.
 In January 2017, filmmaker Mark Greczmiel released his documentary, The California Golden Seals Story on iTunes.
-In 2016, the Seals tribute site, GoldenSealsHockey.com was founded to help promote the November 2017 release of the book, The California Golden Seals: a Tale of White Skates, Red Ink, and One of the NHL's Most Outlandish Teams, which covers the Seals' and Barons' entire history, including their six years in the WHL.
+In 2016, the Seals tribute website was launched to help promote the November 2017 release of the book, The California Golden Seals: A Tale of White Skates, Red Ink, and One of the NHL's Most Outlandish Teams, which covered the Seals' and Barons' entire history, including their six years in the WHL.

 The San Jose Sharks unveiled their Reverse Retro jersey based on the final years of the Golden Seals on October 20, 2022.